Why CAFOD works here

 CAFOD has been working in Cambodia since 1980 and continues to support poor and vulnerable communities through:

-- Supporting communities, especially indigenous people, to access land titles, protect their forests and to increase food supply and income through organic farming.
+Supporting rural communities, including indigenous people, to protect and manage their forests and to increase food supply and income through sustainable farming for better livelihoods.

 Yong Va, 71, lives in the community of Samrong Mean Chey.
 She makes and sells rice cakes, thanks to a loan from our partner Salvation Centre Cambodia (SCC).